 Dozier, an Opelika native and Auburn College of Agriculture alumnus who returned as a faculty member in 2008, said it is an exciting time to lead Auburn’s poultry science and food science programs.

-“I am excited to embrace the opportunities to impact research, teaching, and extension programs in poultry and food industries in Alabama and around the globe,” he said.
+“I am excited to embrace the opportunities to impact research, teaching and extension programs in the poultry and food industries in Alabama and around the globe,” he said.
 “The world-class Miller Center complex will enable Auburn to build a premier poultry science program from production to consumption.
-We also intend to raise the visibility of our food science program.”
+We also intend to raise the visibility of our program in food science.”

 Dozier is recognized internationally for his groundbreaking research in determining the dietary amino acid requirements for broiler chickens and in evaluating co-products, such as crude glycerin from biodiesel plants and corn co-products from ethanol production, as alternative feed ingredients for broilers.
 Today, corporate poultry nutritionists in the U.S. and abroad use his data to formulate broiler feeds that maximize production efficiency.